 Travel agents and hotels are the best place to get a tourist bus ticket from Kathmandu to Pokhara.
 Don't bother looking for the main bus ticket offices themselves as they are usually based far away and they will charge you even more!

 Travel agents and hotels get discounted ticket prices as they act as bus ticket agents.
 They then, can, pass this discount on to tourists.
 However, in many cases they add on 100 or more rupee to profit - it's still cheaper than buying directly.

-None of the bus companies offer online ticket sales.
-Any company that is offering this is simply a re seller and probably charging a premium.
+None of the regular bus companies offer online ticket sales.
+However, plenty of the "premium" bus companies are now trying.
+Any company that is offering this is simply a reseller and probably charging a higher rate.
 The result can likely bring a lot of confusion to the buyer.
+Similarly, some of the online bus ticket sellers charge tourists extra compared to locals, and then send the tourists to the back of the bus (uncomfortable) despite a seat number saying something different.
 It's far better to buy from a travel agent or hotel directly.
 Again, buses never sell out on this route.

 Currently the average price for a Kathmandu to Pokhara Bus ticket on a tourist bus is 600- 800 rupees.